Sixfold Way of Traversable Wormholes in the Sachdev-Ye-Kitaev Model: Details on the symmetry classification of the two-site SYK model

 and similarly for $\mathbb{P}_R$, \be T\mathbb{P}_R^{s_R} =\mathbb{P}_R^{(-1)^{N/2}s s_R}T. \ee We conclude that for $s (-1)^{N/2} =1$, $T$ commutes with both projectors and acts within each block of $H$, so that these blocks belong to class AI.
 On the contrary, if $s (-1)^{N/2} =-1$, the time-reversal operator connects a $s_L=+1$ block with a $s_L=-1$ block (and similarly for $s_R$) and these blocks are in class A. See Table~\ref{tab:classification_even_odd_even} for a summary of all cases.

-\item \textit{Odd $N$.}The parity operators $S_L$ and $S_R$ anti-commute and do not define a common eigenbasis.
+\item \textit{Odd $N$.}The parity operators $S_L$ and $S_R$ anticommute and do not define a common eigenbasis.
 We can split the Hamiltonian into two blocks of conserved $S$.
 Because $S$ commutes with $Q$ and is diagonal with real eigenvalues $\pm 1$ in the convention (\ref{eq:action_K_psi}), the TRS operator $T$ commutes with the projector $\mathbb{P}_S$ and, hence, both blocks belong to class AI, see Table~\ref{tab:classification_odd_odd}. \end{itemize}

 \paragraph*{\textbf{Odd $\bm{q/2}$, odd $\bm{r}$.}} In this case, $S$ is the only commuting unitary symmetry of $H$, which splits into two blocks with $S=\pm1$.
-The operator $T=QK$ is again an anti-unitary symmetry that commutes with $H$ (TRS), with $T^2=+1$.
-However, there is now a second anti-unitary operator that {\it anti-commutes} with $H$ (PHS), $C=S_L K$, which satisfies $C^2=S_LKS_LK=(-1)^{N(N-1)/2}$.
+The operator $T=QK$ is again an antiunitary symmetry that commutes with $H$ (TRS), with $T^2=+1$.
+However, there is now a second antiunitary operator that {\it anticommutes} with $H$ (PHS), $C=S_L K$, which satisfies $C^2=S_LKS_LK=(-1)^{N(N-1)/2}$.
 Combining Eqs.~(\ref{eq:comm_SLSR}), (\ref{eq:comm_K_unitaries}), and (\ref{eq:PS}), the commutation relation of $C$ and the projector $\mathbb{P}_S$ is:

 \begin{itemize} \item \textit{Even $N$.} The PHS operator $C$ acts within each block and there is PHS, in addition to TRS.
-If $N\mod4=0$, $C^2=+1$ and both blocks belong to class BDI, while if $N\mod4=2$, $C^2=-1$ and both blocks belong to class CI, see Table~\ref{tab:classification_even_odd_odd}. \item \textit{Odd $N$.} The PHS operator $C$ anti-commutes with $S$ and connects different parity blocks.
+If $N\mod4=0$, $C^2=+1$ and both blocks belong to class BDI, while if $N\mod4=2$, $C^2=-1$ and both blocks belong to class CI, see Table~\ref{tab:classification_even_odd_odd}. \item \textit{Odd $N$.} The PHS operator $C$ anticommutes with $S$ and connects different parity blocks.
 Consequently, there is no particle-hole symmetry.
 The two blocks belong to class AI, see Table~\ref{tab:classification_odd_odd}. \end{itemize}